robiot/rustcat/README.md

 <img src="https://raw.githubusercontent.com/robiot/rustcat/main/img/example.png">

-Rustcat is an easy to use port listener and reverse shell for macOS, Linux, and windows.
+Rustcat is an easy to use port listener and reverse shell for Linux, MacOS, and Windows.

 ## Features
 - Listen on ports;